gocodebox/lifterlms/_readme/description.md

 # **What Others Are Saying**

+> _“**WP101.com serves more than 30,000 members**, so it’s no small challenge to migrate to a new membership plugin. **We spent more than a year carefully evaluating dozens of LMS and membership plugins before we finally discovered LifterLMS.
+It was the only plugin that checked all the boxes for our needs.** And the LifterLMS team also shares our passion for creating better online learning experiences.
+In particular, we deeply resonate with their goal of restoring the human touch to online learning—something that is absent from most online courses today.”_

+> _**Shawn Hesketh**, Owner, WP101_

 > _"As a former School Teacher, professional User Experience Designer, and current online course creator – I can honestly attribute much of our success to LifterLMS and it’s consideration for multiple learning modalities, UI/UX out of the box, and natural student Engagement opportunities. **In less than 10 months we’ve gone from $0 to $300K in revenue with LifterLMS** playing a huge part in that!!
 I’m looking forward to everything that comes next from the creators of LifterLMS!!"_

 > _**Sarah Lorenzen**, Teacher, Entrepreneur_